CarletonComputerScienceSociety/class-times/.github/ISSUE_TEMPLATE/class-advertising-checklist.md

 ---

+This is a checklist of all the COMP courses and their times.
+Check off sections that have been advertised to.

 - [ ] COMP 1001 B (Leila Chinaei, Wed Fri 14:35 - 15:55 Azrieli Theatre 302)
 - [ ] COMP 1005 A (Robert Collier, Wed Fri 08:35 - 09:55 Azrieli Theatre 301)
 - [ ] COMP 1005 B (Connor Hillen, Tue Thu 11:35 - 12:55 Health Science Building 1301)